triton-inference-server/python_backend/README.md

 [iterator](https://docs.python.org/3/glossary.html#term-iterator) of
 inference responses returned by a decoupled model.
 If the `decoupled` parameter is set to `False`, the `exec` and `async_exec` function will return a single response as shown in the example above.
+Besides, you can set the timeout via the parameter 'timeout' in microseconds within the constructor of `InferenceRequest`.
+If the request times out, the request will respond with an error.
+The default of 'timeout' is 0 which indicates that the request has no timeout.

 Additionally, starting from the 23.04 release, you have the flexibility to select a specific device to receive output tensors from BLS calls.
 This